HuemulSolutions/enola/docs/feedback_evaluation.md

     comment="Good response, helpful and concise."
 )
 ```
-This approach offers simplicity for the user, by avoiding the need to ask a user to measure with a scale between `0-100`.
+This approach offers simplicity for the user, by avoiding the need to ask a user to measure with a wider or custom scale.
 Instead, you measure with only `5` possible options.

 ### Step 6: Execute the Evaluation Submission